sonic-net/SONiC/doc/mclag/MCLAG_Enhancements_HLD.md

 The following improvements are made in this enhancement:

 - Convert FDB and VLAN related linked list to binary trees to improve scaling performance
-- When MCLAG node learns a new MAC address via ICCP from peer MCLAG node learned over remote orphan port, it sends a age notification back to peer to indicate MAC is locally aged, this updated is not necessary as MAC not learned locally.
+- When MCLAG node learns a new MAC address via ICCP from peer MCLAG node learned over remote orphan port, it sends a age notification back to peer to indicate MAC is locally aged, this update is not necessary as MAC not learned locally.
 Avoid sending the local age notification back to peer MCLAG node each time a MAC address is learned from peer.

 ### 2.1.8 Isolation group support